🔐 Write conditional policy rules

 Pre-built policy condition expressions

-To get you started, here are some basic conditional policy use cases and the corresponding condition expressions to be used in conditional policy rules.
+Here are some basic conditional policy use cases and their corresponding condition expressions.
 You can use these expressions as-is, or adapt them to suit your organization’s needs.

 Pre-approve access based on group membership